cockroachdb/docs/cockroachcloud/authorization.md

 ## Organization user roles

 When a user is first added to an organization, they are granted the default role, **Org member**, which grants no permissions and just indicates the membership in the organization.
 Org.
-Administrators may edit the roles assigned to organization users in the {{ site.data.products.db }} console's **Access Management** page, or using the CockroachDB Cloud API / Terraform Provider.
+Administrators may edit the roles assigned to organization users in the {{ site.data.products.db }} console's **Access Management** page, or using the {{ site.data.products.db }} API / Terraform Provider.

 To learn more, refer to [Manage organization users](managing-access.html#manage-an-organizations-users)